elunna/nerfhack-changelog/README.md

 **Caveman quest updates:**
 * The cavewoman quest has been updated and filled with more jungle type monsters: tigers, pythons, and the like.
 There is also a lot of water added and ; monsters to occupy it (from SlashTHEM)
-* The Chromatic Dragon, like other dragons, also has been buffed : level raised from 15->18, speed raised from 12 to 20, AC raised from -1 to -4, stronger claw attacks.
+* The Chromatic Dragon has some buffs: AC raised from -1 to -4, stronger claw attacks.
+* The Chromatic Dragon can now berserk.
 * The narrow passageways in their quest have been opened up for convenience (Evil)
 * Their quest narration and dialogue is more caveman-like (xnh/Fourk)